Allerton Staff

 Dr Alastair Leake

-Director of Policy & The Allerton Project
+Director of Policy at The Allerton Project

 Alastair has spent many years developing holistic approaches to production that maximise yields and biodiversity whilst minimising environmental impacts.